-I’ve conducted hundreds of electrical safety training classes throughout the United States, and I often hear maintenance supervisors and teams say: “We don’t need an arc flash study or arc flash PPE because we don’t do energized work.
-We contract out all of that work.”
+I’ve conducted hundreds of electrical safety training classes throughout the United States, and I often hear maintenance supervisors say: “We don’t need an arc flash study because we don’t do energized work.
+We contract it out.”

-Sometimes I ask, “If you don’t engage in live electrical work, would it be okay for me to inspect the maintenance team’s work areas?
+Then I ask, “If that's the case, may I inspect the maintenance team’s work areas?
 I would like to collect all the voltage meters and testing equipment and take them home with me.
 You don’t need them, right?”

-As you can probably guess, I don’t actually say those things, but I have thought them many times.
-If you are reading this article, and you believe that you and your maintenance team do not engage in live electrical work, I encourage you to read on because you might change your mind by the end of this article.
+I don’t actually say this, but I've thought it many times.
+If you believe that you and your maintenance team do not engage in live electrical work, I encourage you to read on because you might change your mind by the end of this article.

-4) Do you know the definition of energized work?
+1) Do you know the definition of "working on" as it applies to energized electrical work?

 • Removing and replacing panel covers

 • Opening disconnect or MCC doors

 • Removing the dead-front from a panelboard

 • Taking voltage or current readings (using a multimeter)